Ralo93/ts_glucose/README.md

 <p align="center"><em>AutoArima Patient 10</em></p>

 The algorithm came up with the best fitting model to be ARIMA(0,0,2)(0,0,1)[24] intercept.
 This is actually surprising to me, as no autoregressive terms were used.
 It includes two lagged errors in the Moving Averages term, as well as one in the seasonality term.
-THe intercept makes sense as the data does not osciallte around 0.
+The intercept makes sense as the data does not osciallte around 0.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/9bcd68dc-ea37-44d9-99ee-3c23c3175353" alt="Diabetes Illustration" width="700"/>
 </p>

-<p align="center"><em>96hour forecast Patient 04</em></p>
+<p align="center"><em>96-hour forecast Patient 04</em></p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/28c6dfac-15b3-41c4-b094-ab9c5b5a17c3" alt="Diabetes Illustration" width="700"/>
 </p>

-<p align="center"><em>96hour forecast Patient 10</em></p>
+<p align="center"><em>96-hour forecast Patient 10</em></p>

 # Competition Section